 Fireplaces and Chimneys

 What do you get when you pass the exam?

 Bragging rights!
 Well actually you will receive a pass letter the same day right after your exam.
 You will have a certification number assigned to you so that if someone were to search for a certified professional within the ICC website, your name will come up!
 In addition to being a Certified Commercial Building Inspector (Yayyy!) you will receive a wall certification that looks like this…

-Need Practice?
 Why not try our (B2) Commercial Building Inspector Practice Exam?

 Want to test your knowledge of how well you know the code?
 Or maybe just get a feel for the exam?

 Try out our Practice Exam for the B2 Commercial Building Inspector Certification Exam!